Calthorpe, Norfolk: History

-Within the parish of Calthorpe there is documented evidence of several manor house dating from the medieval period but all traces have now disappeared and there exact locations are not known.
+Within the former parish of Calthorpe, there is evidence of several manor houses dating from the medieval period but all traces have now disappeared and their exact locations are not known.
 The names of three have been recorded as Calthorpe Hall, Hook Hall and Kybald Hall all of which are referred to in medieval documents and in White's gazetteer of 1845.